 So let’s think about sources — if we wanted to do a deep dive on this topic, where could we get information?

-Here’s one quality source that could help us get started.
 I wonder if we could get our hands on the court records in Durham from the trial.
 Did local papers cover the story?
 I also wonder if anyone on the bus (or on the street who witnessed the events) is still alive today.
-That person would be a primary source, just as Anthony Timberlake, our guest speaker
+That person would be a primary source, just as Anthony Timberlake, our guest speaker some time this year (assuming his schedule permits) will be a primary source for growing up in Durham in the 1960s and 1970s, and living in the US as a black man.
+Anthony was born in Durham in 1960.

 How are Rosa Parks and MLK typically portrayed in our history books?
-Do we talk about MLK as a crusder for economic justice and an anti-war advocate or just about his work in relation to civil rights?
+Do we talk about MLK as a crusader for economic justice and an anti-war advocate or do we just focus on his work in relation to civil rights?
 What is the typical account for Rosa Parks?
 Is that account accurate?
 The book Lies My Teacher Told Me has an interesting chapter about this.
 It argues that Parks is typically portrayed as some woman who randomly decided she didn’t want to move, when in reality, she had been working for a while in the civil rights movement.
-(Update for 2018 — Oprah Winfrey mentioned in her Golden Globes speech that Recy Taylor was raped by a group of men, and the investigator for the NAACP was a young woman named Rosa Parks — click here to see the part of Oprah’s speech that describes what happened to Recy Taylor — it should start the video at 5:10, and Oprah mentions Rosa Parks at 5:50).
+(Update for 2018 — Oprah Winfrey, in her Golden Globes acceptance speech, mentioned that a woman named Recy Taylor was raped by a group of men, and the investigator for the NAACP was a young woman named… Rosa Parks — click here to see the part of Oprah’s speech that describes what happened to Recy Taylor — it should start the video at 5:10, and Oprah mentions Rosa Parks at 5:50).

-When we start to learn about the Civil Rights Era in some depth (rather than at a superficial level), we will see that it’s far more complex and complicated than it appears.
+When we start to learn about the Civil Rights Era in some depth during the third quarter, we will see that it’s far more complex and complicated than it appears.
 We will also see tons of connections.
 For instance, if you look up Booker Spicely, you get this blurb on Wikipedia.

 I’m assuming many of my students know about Emmett Till (if not, please look him up — but be prepared — that’s a truly awful story).
 But I’d never heard of Irene Morgan before I started this blog post.
 I certainly did not know her case went to the Supreme Court in 1946.
 That case never came up when I was in law school.

 And then we’re back to asking what history gets recorded (and who records it).
+Beware the Danger of the Single Story!
 If Wikipedia is right, and Booker Spicely’s murder “contributed to rising activism in the Civil Rights movement,” why isn’t he more well-known?
-I get that it’s a big country and we can’t include everything in the history books — but shouldn’t he be well-known here in the Triangle?
+I understand that the U.S. is a big country and we can’t include everything in the history books — but shouldn’t Booker Spicely’s case be well-known here in the Triangle?

 The Triangle has three local law schools — Duke and NCCU are in Durham, and UNC is in Chapel Hill.
 Why is the best collection of online resources I could find about Booker T. Spicely housed at Northeastern University School of Law in Boston?
 (If Duke or NCCU or UNC Law has looked into this case, their resources are not easily found online)